NOAA-RDHPCS/noaa-rdhpcs.github.io/CODE_STYLE.md

 - invalid RST format
 - lines should not be longer than 79 characters
   - RST exception: line with no whitespace except in the beginning
-  - RST exception: lines with http or https urls
+  - RST exception: lines with http or https URLs
   - RST exception: literal blocks
   - RST exception: rst target directives
 - no trailing whitespace
 - no tabulation for indentation
-- no carriage returns (use unix newlines)
+- no carriage returns (use Unix newlines)
-- no newline at end of file
+- no newline at the end of the file

 All RST files must pass the lint checks.